 Speaking of people who are more emboldened to basically be straight up racist, there’s a lot of trolling that happens.
 Francesca, your show touches a lot on race and you get a lot of flack — how you deal with the negative commenters and feedback?

 FR: “Overall it’s a lot easier for people to say things online that they would never say in person.
 I’ve been fortunate enough to have had encounters with people who’ve said negative things about me online, and in person they are completely disarmed.
 When you’re behind that computer screen you feel the ability to just say what you really think and for positive or for negative, because there are lots of people who share things online that they would not feel comfortable sharing because they’re afraid or they’ve never disclosed certain things.
-So for me, I’ve been on the internet for a long time, so I feel really good about the fact that I’m in a place now where I realize it’s really more a reflection on them.
+So for me, I’ve been on the internet for a long time, so I feel really good about the fact that I’m in a place now where I realise it’s really more a reflection on them.
 I mean there are people who devote hours to making videos about me, to photoshopping my face onto images, to dissecting clues about my marriage, which is like if you had a happy marriage you wouldn’t think about mine!
 (Laughter).
-You know those are reflections on them and I think that it’s even when you hear people criticize a woman’s appearance or say things about racial inferiority, those are tied to their own self-worth and their own self-esteem and a need to bring you down, especially if you are someone who is a woman who is plus sized and feels good about her body, or a woman of color and that is someone they assume should be less than or feel not proud of their ethnicity or their heritage.
+You know those are reflections on them and I think that it’s even when you hear people criticise a woman’s appearance or say things about racial inferiority, those are tied to their own self-worth and their own self-esteem and a need to bring you down, especially if you are someone who is a woman who is plus sized and feels good about her body, or a woman of colour and that is someone they assume should be less than or feel not proud of their ethnicity or their heritage.
 So, you really have to kind of remember that people who invest this much time in being negative online, it’s because they don’t have a positive offline life.
 That’s really hard, especially because it can be really hurtful but that’s really what I try to keep in mind and encourage my audience to remember as well.”

 Does the negativity ever get to any of you?
 Do you ever reach a point where you’re like, ‘maybe I should quit this,’ or are you able to protect your energy in that way?